ashish0309/CalendarWithAgendaView/README.md

-# CalendarWithAgendaApp
+# CalendarWithAgendaScreen

-A screen similar to Calendar screen in Outlook iOS app.
+A screen with Calendar view at the top and Agenda view at bottom.

 ## Demo
 ![](https://i.imgur.com/ZK1G2pf.gif)